qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets/README_EN.md

 3. Enter the API key

-### Get Started~
+### Start using it~

-1. 1.
-Switch to the "Say Something" input method in any input box
+1. Switch to the "Say Something" input method in any input box

 2. Long press the microphone button and then say something u want